Where there’s a will, there’s a way (to give back)

 For those lucky enough to be in a position to help, community foundations offer a great way to direct donations to those who need them.
 They allow funds to be pooled into one structure, to create economies of scale and deliver sustainable, growing income streams that will keep on giving well into the future.
 If you’re able, consider including some of these fantastic causes in your will.

 Mark Lister is Investment Director at Craigs Investment Partners.
 The information in this article is provided for information only, is intended to be general in nature, and does not take into account your financial situation, objectives, goals, or risk tolerance.
 Before making any investment decision Craigs Investment Partners recommends you contact an investment adviser.
-Craigs Investment Partners is a founding principle sponsor of the Community Foundations of New Zealand (CFNZ), and provides investment advisory services to some community funds.
+Craigs Investment Partners is a founding principle sponsor of the Community Foundations of Aotearoa New Zealand (CFNZ), and provides investment advisory services to some community funds.

 Date Posted: 11 Sep 2023